codurance/site/src/_posts/2020-04-25-functional-programming-in-elixir.md

 end
 ```

 This demonstrates a two clause function.
-If details is not a string then the first clause will not match and you will get a run time exception.
+If details are not a string then the first clause will not match and you will get a run time exception.
 The `= body` is used for pattern matching to capture the entire tuple.
 This matching can happen on the left or the right.
 Pattern matching is also used to deconstruct the tuple to obtain the details.
-In both cases the input is passed on to the output making them easy to chain with pipelines.
+In both cases, the input is passed on to the output making them easy to chain with pipelines.
 This allows some sophisticated validation to be applied without needing to use an `if`.

 Elixir takes the following maxim from Erlang `Unless you can handle an error "let it crash".`